janid/workshop-rad/README.md

 3. In Google Colab, click the **key icon** in the left sidebar (Secrets)
 4. Add a new secret named `GROQ_API_KEY` and paste your key
 5. Enable **Notebook access** for this secret

 ---

-## Speaker Notes

-Detailed notes for each practical session are in the `speaker_notes/` folder.
-Each file contains:
-- What to say before each code cell
-- Expected output with explanation
-- Concrete examples for exercises

----